2019 ACC Academic Honor Roll

-A member of two NCAA Tournament teams in the first two years as a member of the Florida State men’s basketball team…joined the Seminoles in the fall of 2016…earned playing time for the first time in his career in five games as a sophomore during the 2018 season…an outstanding teammate who is one of the most coachable student-athletes on Florida State’s roster…has helped Florida State to a .700 overall winning percentage (49-21) and 21 ACC wins in the first two seasons of his career…his strengths include his high basketball IQ, his ability to break down defenses with his ball handling and his extremely accurate outside shooting… adds depth and experience at the guard position and helps the Seminoles prepare for the rigors of the season…traveled with the Seminoles to Jamaica during the summer of 2017 and gained a great deal of playing experience…is one of two left-handed players on the Seminoles’ roster which also features left-handed guard Anthony Polite…played at very high levels throughout his prep career which has helped him become a very competitive player…awarded the Unsung Hero Award by the Seminole coaching staff at the 2017 Florida State Basketball Honors Banquet…earned the Unsung Hero Award for the second consecutive season as a member of Florida State’s Scout team — the Green Vipers — at Florida State’s 2018 Honors Banquet…earned the award for being an integral part of the Green Team Vipers at the Seminoles’ Honors Banquet in 2019…
+In his fourth season as a member of the Seminole men’s basketball team and at the beginning of the 2019-20 season has two years of eligibility remaining…a member of three NCAA Tournament teams – the second round in 2017, the Elite Eight in 2018 and the Sweet 16 in 2019…has played in three NCAA Tournament games in his career — two in 2018 (against Missouri and Gonzaga) and one in 2019 (against Murray State)…joined the Seminoles in the fall of 2016…earned playing time for the first time in his career in five games as a redshirt freshman during the 2018 season…played in a career-high six games as a redshirt sophomore during the 2018-19 season…an outstanding teammate who is one of the most coachable student-athletes on Florida State’s roster…has helped Florida State to a .729 overall winning percentage (78-29) and 37 ACC wins in the first three seasons of his career…his strengths include his high basketball IQ, his ability to break down defenses with his ball handling and his extremely accurate outside shooting… adds depth and experience at the guard position and helps the Seminoles prepare for the rigors of the season…traveled with the Seminoles to Jamaica during the summer of 2017 and gained a great deal of playing experience…is one of two left-handed players on the Seminoles’ roster which also features left-handed guard Anthony Polite…played at very high levels throughout his prep career which has helped him become a very competitive player…named to the 2019 ACC Academic Honor Roll…awarded the Unsung Hero Award by the Seminole coaching staff at the 2017 Florida State Basketball Honors Banquet…earned the Unsung Hero Award for the second consecutive season as a member of Florida State’s Scout team — the Green Vipers — at Florida State’s 2018 Honors Banquet…earned the award for being an integral part of the Green Team Vipers at the Seminoles’ team banquet in 2019.

 Averaged 1.2 points and 0.2 rebounds in five games as he helped the Seminoles reach the Elite Eight of the NCAA Tournament…playing time came for the first time in his career in Florida State’s victory over Fordham in the 2017 Jamaica Classic (Nov.
 17)…earned playing time in Florida State’s victory over The Citadel (Nov.
 24) and against Southern Miss (Dec.
 21) with both game coming at the Donald L. Tucker Center…scored the first two baskets of his career – both were 3-pointers – in the Seminoles’ 98-45 win over Southern Miss…consecutive field goals made for the Seminoles against the Golden Eagles gave Florida State a 93-41 lead with 2:11 left to play and a 96-41 lead with 1:48 remaining in the game…playing time in the NCAA Tournament came in victories over both Missouri in the first round and against Gonzaga in the Sweet 16…helped the Seminoles defeat the No. 8 Tigers, 67-54 at the Bridgestone Arena in Nashville, Tenn.
 (March 16) and top the No. 4 seeded Bulldogs, 75-60, at the Staples Center in Los Angeles (March 22).